firstdraft/appdev-lessons/lessons/msm-queries.md

 It doesn't look like much, but our target has all of the elements of IMDB.
 It isn't styled well, but we could throw some bootstrap in and make it look nice.
 Right now there are one-to-many and many-to-many connections, and if we throw some cookies in here for authentification sign-in and sign-out, then we would have a full application.

-Moving away from the target, let's get going now in our Rails app on GitPod.
+Moving away from the target, let's get going now in our Rails app on Gitpod.
 We have a lot of work to do in our application.